o355/PyWeather/README.md

 I'm also finding LOTS of bugs, and adding new features on the fly.

+## Beta Notice
+If you haven't noticed, PyWeather is in beta.
+At this point, essential features mostly work.

+However, newer or more complex features may not work as expected.
+It's also up to you to report bugs that you find, as it makes every new PyWeather release better.

 ## Download/Setup
 You can download PyWeather by visiting the releases tab, and getting the latest zip.